 That’s not always the case.
 Those people you know?
 They could have spent most of their time in those other places eating at the nearest chain restaurant they recognize and sitting in the Americanized comfort of the city’s Best Western.

 Being cultured isn’t about the places you go, it’s about broadening your knowledge of things you don’t understand and being open-minded in your views of the world.
-With the power of the Internet, it’s easy to learn new things and there are plenty of ways you can become more cultured, sometimes without ever leaving your house.
+With the power of the Internet, it’s easy to learn new things and there are plenty of ways you can learn how to become more cultured, sometimes without ever leaving your house.

 One of the most basic cultural universals is food.
 We all have to eat.
 Food varies wildly throughout the world.
 While most Americans are content with a typical cheeseburger and French fries, you should try switching things up occasionally.
 You may not be able to afford to go to all the exotic places you want to, but you can take a tour of them in your kitchen with dishes like these.